secretflow/scql/docs/topics/deployment/how-to-deploy-p2p-cluster.rst

 3.2 Submit Query
 ----------------

-You can start to use brokerctl to submit requests to BrokerServer and fetch the results back. it's similar to what you can do in :doc:`/intro/p2p-tutorial`.
+You can start to use brokerctl to submit requests to SCQLBroker and fetch the results back. it's similar to what you can do in :doc:`/intro/p2p-tutorial`.

 .. code-block:: bash